✨ NewRetirement is now Boldin, your financial confidence platform

 It is important to document all of your income sources and when each will start and end.
 Possible income sources include:

 Now comes the moment of truth.
 Given everything you know and are doing now, do you have enough resources to cover the amount of spending you desire?
-(For you and your spouse and any other family members who you want to support in some way.)
+(Make sure your plan covers you and your spouse and any other family members who you want to support in some way.)

 Being able to cover your known expenses is a huge step toward the future you want, but your plan isn’t done yet.
 Now you’ll want to take steps to control for risks to your plan.

 The good news is that you have many options to protect your finances.
 And, the Boldin Retirement Planner can help you understand many of them.
-You’ll want to:
+You’ll want to pressure test your baseline plan for:

 Finally, you can optimize your plan to maximize your security, wealth, or spending.